Services:

 Virgin Media hired me to curate and run VMGS (Virgin Media Game Space), the UK’s first public facing game space.
 Located in central London, it featured a mixture of exhibitions, events, and co-working space for London based videogame developers.
 The space ran in August and September of 2013, before taking highlights to the Eurogamer Expo.

-From 2011 – 2014, leading up to the establishment of a permanent facility that has now merged with the British Games Institute, I acted as a production manager, screen content curator, exhibit builder and all round troubleshooter for the GameCity Festival in Nottingham.
-This predomiantly involved managing submissions and developer relations for the Open Arcade; […]
+From 2011 – 2014, I served as a production manager, screen content curator, exhibit builder and all round troubleshooter for the GameCity Festival in Nottingham.
+Predominantly involved managing submissions and developer relations; coordinating other teams, running venues, and building unusual game installations.

 The Wild Rumpus run energetic club nights featuring the best in multiplayer indie games and live music.
 At GDC 2013 in San Francisco, YMPT assisted with tech and production for Rumpus Royale MMXIII, a series of indie game world championship tournaments.